Plan7¶

 Example

-New in version 0.5.0.
+Added in version 0.5.0.

 Sort hits in the current instance using the given method.

-- Parameters:
+Parameters:

-) – The comparison method to use to compare hits.
-Allowed values are:key
+by (str) – The comparison method to use to compare hits.
+Allowed values are: key (the default) to sort by key, or seqidx to sort by sequence index and alignment position.

-- to_msa(alphabet, *, sequences=None, traces=None, trim=False, digitize=False, all_consensus_cols=False)¶
+to_msa(alphabet, sequences=None, traces=None, trim=False, digitize=False, all_consensus_cols=False)

 Create multiple alignment of all included domains.